HR Software

 Employee reading the employment right bill

-This legislation affects all employers, but SMEs may feel the impact more acutely due to limited resources and smaller HR teams.
-Understanding these changes now will help you stay compliant and avoid costly mistakes.
+The legislation received Royal Assent on 18 December 2025, making it one of the most substantial overhauls of employment law in a generation.
+Its provisions are being introduced in phases, starting from April 2026.
+These affect all employers, but SMEs may feel the impact more acutely due to limited resources and smaller HR teams.
+Understanding these changes will help you stay compliant and avoid costly mistakes.

 Key Changes